nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/new-feed/index.md

 # Design new feed system

 What is news feed?
 According to the Facebook help page, “News feed is the constantly updating list of stories in the middle of your home page.
-News Feed includes status updates, photos, videos, links, app activity, and likes from people, pages, and groups that you follow on Facebook” [1].
+News Feed includes status updates, photos, videos, links, app activity, and likes from people, pages, and groups that you follow on Facebook”.
 This is a popular interview question.
 Similar questions commonly asked are: design Facebook news feed, Instagram feed, Twitter timeline, etc.

 ## Step 1 - Understand the problem and establish design scope